foxyaxin/opam/README.md

-# OPAM - A package manager for OCaml
+# OPAM - A package manager for OCaml Fuck me

 OPAM is a source-based package manager for OCaml.
 It supports multiple simultaneous compiler installations, flexible package constraints, and a Git-friendly development